Scarvy/readwise-reader-api/README.md

-# An unoffical JavaScript/TypeScript Client for the Readwise Reader API Client
+# An Unofficial JavaScript/TypeScript Client for the Readwise Reader API

-An unofficial client for interacting with the Readwise Reader API, suitable for both JavaScript and TypeScript applications.
+This client provides a convenient way to interact with the Readwise Reader API, suitable for both JavaScript and TypeScript applications.

 ## Installation